rackerlabs/docs-aws/docs/service-levels/index.rst

   * Service Levels: Aviator, Manage & Operate

-\* Support for Windows Server 2008 R2 is contingent on enabling an alternative means of access (beyond ScaleFT) for Rackspace to manage your instances.
+\* Support for Windows Server 2008 R2 is contingent on enabling an alternative means of access for Rackspace to manage your instances.
 Please work with your Support team prior to deploying new instances running Windows Server 2008 R2.